-- 1.1 Subject to the provisions of section 1.9.1:3.0 the University shall, upon the request of a pregnant Member with a continuing appointment and upon receipt of a medical certificate indicating the expected birth date, grant the Member with a continuing appointment 17 weeks of unpaid Pregnancy Leave. - 1.2 A Member with a continuing appointment may begin Pregnancy Leave no earlier than seventeen (17) weeks before the expected birth date.
+- 1.0 Subject to the provisions of clause 3.0 below, the University shall, upon the request of a pregnant Member with a continuing appointment and upon receipt of a medical certificate indicating the expected birth date, grant the Member with a continuing appointment seventeen (17) weeks of unpaid Pregnancy Leave. - 1.1 A Member with a continuing appointment may begin Pregnancy Leave no earlier than seventeen (17) weeks before the expected birth date.